 Shaq in the paint was simply unfair.
 It was bully-ball at its finest.
 No player wanted to find themselves up against the basketball star at the rim.

-Even among fellow 7-footers, O’Neal’s size stood out, especially his shoes.
+Even among fellow 7-footers, O'Neal's size stood out, especially Shaq's shoe size.

 One of the most notable attributes of Shaq's size are his big feet.
 The 7-foot-1 basketball player's shoes are a Size 22, which is the same size as Hall of Fame center Bob Lanier.
 He has bigger feet than Kevin Durant and Yao, who both wear Size 18.